INTRODUCTION AND EPIDEMIOLOGY

 Obesity is a well-recognized risk factor for obstructive sleep apnea.
 Forty percent of people who are obese have obstructive sleep apnea, and approximately 70% of people with obstructive sleep apnea are obese.19

-Increased fat deposition in the pharyngeal area along with reduced operating lung volumes associated with obesity reduce upper airway caliber, modifying airway configuration, which in turn ...
+Increased fat deposition in the pharyngeal area along with reduced operating lung volumes associated with obesity reduce upper airway caliber, modifying airway configuration, ...